Trondheim Airport, Lade: Civilian operations

 Braathens SAFE conducted its first landing at the airport on 9 May 1952, using a de Havilland Heron aircraft.
 Regular services to Oslo Airport, Fornebu commenced on 18 August 1953.
 The airline marketed itself with having a much more central airport than SAS, allowing for shorter travel times than those traveling via Værnes.
 The lack of a hard landing surface caused seasonal disruptions in operations and in rainy periods Braathens SAFE had to reroute its services to Værnes.
 As the aircraft also had to use visual flight rules, during foggy weather it was also forced to land at Værnes.
 During the period that Braathens operated at Lade, it had the responsibility for local air traffic control.
 Passengers were checked in at the reception of Hotel Astoria in the city center and then bused to the airport.
 At first there were three weekly round services, increasing to a daily except Saturday service from May 1954.
 The route had 3900 in 1953.
 Braathens moved their Lade services to Værnes in 1956, as Lade was not able to accommodate their new, larger Fokker F-27 Friendship aircraft.

-Lade Airport was originally located in Strinda, a municipality which surrounded the original city-center municipality of Trondheim.
+Lade Airport was originally located in Strinda Municipality, a municipality which surrounded the original centre of the city of Trondheim.
 The city expanded its borders in 1952, annexing the Lade and the airport.
 This resulted in Lade being one of very few suitable locations for industry within the city limits.
 Thus a political debate started to decide if Lade was to be used for industry instead of an airport.
 The issue was intensified in 1956 when Nidar moved its plant to Strindheim, which at the time was still in Strinda.
 Trondheim's concern was that they would lose tax income it industrial companies moved to Strinda or other neighboring municipalities.

 Part of the runway was demolished in 1964 and converted to football fields, Lade Anlegget.
 This resulted in the runway being shortened to 700 m for 1965, which became the last year the airport was in operation.
 The runway and taxiways were thereafter demolished to make way for industry and shopping.
 Most of the hangars were demolished, although the main hangar remained.
 The aviation clubs moved to Værnes, which saw a reduction of activity.
 Longer distances, increased parking and hangar rental fees, the need for radio communication certificates all put their toil on recruitment and retaining members.
 The aviation club later moved its activities to Jonsvannet.
 With the closing of the airport, several locals took initiative to establish another airport closer to Trondheim.
 Heimdal was proposed as a site which would be closer than Værnes, but nothing has ever come of the plans.